QuChunhe/study/DistributedSystem.md

 #### Ajay D. Kshemkalyani and Mukesh Singhal.
 Distributed Computing: Principles, Algorithms, and Systems.
 Cambridge University Press.
 2008

+causality, physical time, logical time

+monotonicity property associated with causality in distributed systems.

+Causality (or the causal precedence relation)

-[51] The timestamps assigned to events obey the fundamental monotonicity property; that is, if an event a causally affects an event b, then the timestamp of a is smaller than the timestamp of b.
+[51] Every event is assigned a timestamp and the causality relation between events can be generally inferred from their timestamps.
+The timestamps assigned to events obey the fundamental monotonicity property; that is, if an event a causally affects an event b, then the timestamp of a is smaller than the timestamp of b.
 [52] Elements of T form a partially ordered set over a relation <.
 This relation is usually called the happened before or causal precedence.